 Texas Buckeye Trail

-The trail begins near the small pavilion and picnic tables found at 7000 Bexar Street.
+The trail begins near the small pavilion and picnic tables at 7000 Bexar Street.

 Head down the paved trail until you see the two dirt trails.
 After following the dirt trails, you will stumble upon the beautiful buckeye trees.
 If you’re lucky, they will be in bloom!